-We spoke with Valentina Martinez, MEL & MHLP Coordinator Assistant, about why you should apply early.
+We spoke with former MEL & MHLP Senior Program Assistant, Valentina Martinez about why you should apply early.

 Tell us about your job.

-I’m the “front desk” face of the program for students and alumni.
 A big part of my role is reviewing applications as they come in to make sure they are complete before I send them on to the admissions committee.
 If there are any elements missing, I’ll contact the applicant so they can forward us the missing information.
-I was recently appointed to the position of Coordinator Assistant, and I’m excited to have more opportunities to support students throughout their degree.
+I was recently appointed to the position of Senior Program Assistant, and I’m excited to have more opportunities to support students throughout their degrees.

 What are the admission deadlines?

 We have three admission deadlines.
 The first and second application deadline rounds are for all international and domestic applicants.
 The third application deadline is for Canadian citizens, permanent residents of Canada and American citizens only.

 Why do you think it’s a good idea to apply early?

 There are many good reasons to apply early in the year!